Prepare for Your Visit

 - Who are you? – We will need to confirm your identity with an acceptable photo ID.

 - Where are you? – We need to confirm your current location so that we are able to provide services in compliance with all local, state, and federal regulations.
-Currently, myPrivia Virtual Health™ is only available to patients located in Georgia and Virginia.
+Currently, myPrivia Virtual Health™ is only available to patients located in Virginia.

 - How will you pay? – We collect insurance and payment information to cover any copays or out-of-pocket costs at time of service.
 We accept all major credit or debit cards for payment.